FoxyNinjaStudios/pythia/README.md

 Workflow: upload an image → click points to segment the object → pick a quality preset → reconstruct → orbit the result and download **GLB** or **PLY**.

+To place the object in real-world camera space, tick **Place in scene** before reconstructing (and optionally **Refine** for a slower, pointmap-guided pose pass).
+The result view then offers a **View placed / View object** toggle and a placed-GLB download.

 Optional Gaussian-splat export is on by default; disable it with `SAM3D_SPLAT=0`.